Prescott, Oakland, California

 Prescott (also known as The Lower Bottoms or The Bottoms) is a residential neighborhood and commercial district in West Oakland in Oakland, California.
 The neighborhood boundaries are Mandela Parkway to the east, 7th Street to the south, West Grand Avenue to the north, and Frontage Road to the west.

+The small neighborhood south of 7th Street and the BART elevated track is sometimes treated as part of Lower Bottoms, and sometimes considered its own neighborhood, called South Prescott.

 History

 The area was originally part of Oakland Point.
 It was a residential area of Victorian homes, many of which still stand, some in disrepair and some having undergone rehabilitation.

-The neighborhood has suffered from high rates of crime, gang activity, and poverty since the decline of Oakland's industrial economy in the late 20th century.
-The neighborhood earned its nickname after the construction of the Cypress Freeway in the 1950s that split the West Oakland neighborhood in two and isolated Oakland Point from the remainder of West Oakland.
-The one housing project is Campbell Village Court.
+The neighborhood takes its name from Prescott School, which is located on the block adjacent to 10th and Campbell.
+Though the current school building dates to 1979, the school has been in several buildings at the same location for over 150 years.
+It was founded in 1869 and was named for the historian William H. Prescott, who had died in 1859, but had been very influential and was much memorialized across the United States.
+Prescott, Arizona is also named for him.
+In its early years, the school was also alternately called Point School, after Oakland Point.

 Seventh Street was an African-American cultural center of Oakland from the 1940s to the 1960s, due to nightclubs such as Slim Jenkins' Place, Esther's Orbit Room and the Lincoln Theater, which drew top blues and jazz performers from across the United States.
 The area was sometimes referred to as "The Harlem of the West."
-The decline of Seventh Street has been blamed on the construction of the Cypress Freeway, the Oakland Main Post Office—and subsequent BART elevated track lines, which took up much of the street.
+The decline of 7th Street has been blamed on the construction of the Cypress Freeway, the Oakland Main Post Office—and subsequent BART elevated track lines, which took up much of the street.

-At the corner of Tenth and Center Streets, Huey P. Newton, founder of the Black Panther Party, was gunned down in an alleged failed drug deal on August 22, 1989.
+Prescott earned its nickname "Lower Bottoms" after the construction of the Cypress Freeway in the 1950s that split the West Oakland neighborhood in two and isolated Oakland Point from the remainder of West Oakland.
+The one housing project is Campbell Village Court.
+The neighborhood has suffered from high rates of crime, gang activity, and poverty since the decline of Oakland's industrial economy in the late 20th century.